wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-enable-diagnostic-log.md

 - [Troubleshooting Azure web apps in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/)
 - [Analyze web app Logs in HDInsight](http://gallery.technet.microsoft.com/scriptcenter/Analyses-Windows-Azure-web-0b27d413)

-> [AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+> [AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/documentation/articles/app-service-changes-existing-services/)
-* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure portal](/documentation/articles/app-service-web-app-azure-portal/)